suhaybu/sanitizer-bot/README.md

 ## Setup

+To host your own instance on Shuttle, follow along.
+This project is not affiliated or sponsored by Shuttle.
+This setup assumes you have Rust installed on your machine.

+0. Optional: Create an account on Shuttle [here](https://www.shuttle.dev/), and then follow the documentation for setting up the Shuttle cli [here](https://docs.shuttle.dev/getting-started/installation).

+1. Clone this repository.

-1. Create a `.env` file in the project root or add the following environment variables:
+2. Rename `Secrets.dev.toml.example` to `Secrets.toml` in the project root and update the following variables with the following:

 | Variable | Description | Where to get it |
 |----------|-------------|-----------------|